64kramsystem/personal_notes/topics/rust.md

 ### Mutex<T>/Arc<T>

+WATCH OUT!:

-WATCH OUT!
-Mutex is not reentrant, so multiple calls by the same thread (unless in the same function) will deadlock.
+- Mutex is not reentrant, so multiple calls by the same thread (unless in the same function) will deadlock.
+- When using as global, set it as `static`, not `const`!

 Note that an Arc can be safely modified if there is only one reference; see [the interior mutability section](#refcellt-and-interior-mutability).